Tech-JI/Beautify_Terminal/wsl_conf/Part4.keyboard_shortcut.md

 ## Powerlevel10k Configuration

 Powerlevel10k is a Zsh theme that provides many configuration options to customize the appearance of your prompt.
 You can set these options in your `.zshrc` file.
-For example, you can set `POWERLEVEL9K_LEFT_PROMPT_ELEMENTS` and `POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS` to change the elements of the left and right prompts.
+For example, you can set `POWERLEVEL9K_LEFT_PROMPT_ELEMENTS` and `POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS` to change the elements of the left and right prompts. **For detailed configuration, you can see linux and macos part's sample config.**